-Free Brioche Stitch Knitting Patterns and Guide
+Free Brioche Stitch Knitting Patterns

 Have given brioche stitch knitting a try yet?
 If not you’re in for a great surprise.
 Brioche stitches produce a lofty, ridged fabric where pronounced columns of knit stitches appear to float on the surface above purl troughs.
 Brioche belongs to a family of stitches that rely on slipped stitches worked in conjunction with yarnovers.
 It produces a lofty, ridged fabric that resembles knit 1, purl 1 rib.
 Pronounced columns of elongated knit stitches appear to float on the surface above purl troughs.